Merry Christmas ransomware - How to remove?

 - To start System restore click “Yes”.

-After restoring your system, it is recommended to scan your computer with an anti-malware program, like Spyhunter and remove all malicious files related to Merry X-mas ransomware.
+After restoring your system, it is recommended to scan your computer with an anti-malware program, like Reimage and remove all malicious files related to Merry X-mas ransomware.
+You can check other tools here.

 If you do not use System Restore option on your operating system, there is a chance to use shadow copy snapshots.
 They store copies of your files that point of time when the system restore snapshot was created.
 Usually Merry Christmas ransomware tries to delete all possible Shadow Volume Copies, so this methods may not work on all computers.
 However, it may fail to do so.